matthewkolbe/LitMath/README.md

 # LitMath
  A collection of AVX2 and AVX512 accelerated mathematical functions for .NET

- I rewrote `Exp`, `Log`, `Sin` and a few other useful functions using pure AVX intrinsics, so instead of doing one calculation per core, you can now do 4 doubles or 8 floats per core.
-I added the `Sqrt`, ERF function and a Normal Distribution CDF as well.
+ I rewrote `Exp`, `Log`, `Sin` and a few other useful functions using pure AVX intrinsics, so instead of doing one calculation per core, you can now do 4-8 doubles or 8-16 floats per core.
 On doubles, the following accuracies apply:

   - `Exp` and `Sqrt` run at double precision limits
   - `ERF` at `1e-13`